-The path to long-lasting recovery is full of twists and turns, making it a good idea to seek help and support to establish healthy coping skills and treat underlying issues.
+The path to long-lasting recovery is full of twists and turns.
+That’s why it’s a good idea to seek help and support to establish healthy coping skills and treat underlying issues.

 You don’t want to lose the sobriety that you fought so hard for starting with dry January.

-Remember that if you think you have a real problem with alcohol, seeking professional help is the best way to tackle the issue.
+Remember: if you think you have a problem with alcohol, seeking professional help is the best way to tackle the issue.